 Phil Craig is Co-Founder, Lead Historian and Master Story-Teller for Liberation Tours.
 He's also a professional actor with numerous credits in film, television and stage including seasons with the prestigious Stratford Shakespeare Festival in Ontario, Canada.
 In 2014 Phil embarked on a world tour in the highly successful stage production The Last Confession starring David Suchet (who many will know as BBC’s Inspector Hercule Poirot).
 Film-goers will recognize Phil as Rachel McAdams’ father in the hit movie The Time Traveler’s Wife or recall seeing him with Russel Crowe in Cinderella Man, or alongside Ralph Fiennes in David Cronenburg’s Spider.
 More recently he appears in the award winning Hardy Boys series and guest starred in the NBC mini-series Five Days at Memorial.
 He can also be seen in The Handmaid’s Tale, The Exorcist and in the acclaimed Netflix horror series Hemlock Grove.
 He has contributed several memorable characters for the CBC hit series Murdoch Mysteries and continues to lend his voice to numerous radio ad spots.
 Much to his chagrin, he is often remembered as the guy in the Lotto 6/49 commercial that gives away cottages to his family – and that commercial was a long time ago!
 Phil has been guiding battlefield tours for over ten years where his combination of story-telling skills, knowledge and passion for history takes you inside the battle in a way that few historians can.
 He has been studying military history since his teenage years and has made numerous trips to the battlefields of Europe to investigate, research and remember.
 Some of the most poignant spots we visit have come as the result of Phil ‘tripping over them’ during his battlefield discovery tours.
 Phil is co-founder of the Georgina Military Museum in Keswick, Ontario and has won many awards for his military historical work including the prestigious Ontario Heritage Trust Award.
 He recently became the proud recipient of the Minister of Veteran Affairs Commendation, awarded to individuals “who have contributed in an exemplary manner to the remembrance of the contributions, sacrifices and achievements of Veterans."
 Phil continues to make himself available as a guest speaker to ensure that the stories are never forgotten.
 He is the proud father of four university graduate children - two with Masters degrees and one pursuing her doctorate.
 In his youth, Phil was a member of The Hastings Prince Edward Regiment Cadet Corps in Port Hope, home of famed ‘Hasty P's’ veteran and writer Farley Mowat, and he recently completed a term as a member of the Queen's York Rangers Regimental Council based at Fort York in Toronto.
 Phil is a passionate traveler, whether it be the rolling hills of the Somme, the storied landscape of Britain or the more recent battlefields of Germany and Italy.
 They each have their poignant stories of service and sacrifice and Phil is honoured to be able to share them with you. |

-Mark Zuehlke is best known as the award-winning author of the Canadian Battle Series, each volume of which focuses on a battle or campaign fought by the Canadian Army in World War II.
+Mark Zuehlke, C.M., is best known as the award-winning author of the Canadian Battle Series, each volume of which focuses on a battle or campaign fought by the Canadian Army in World War II.
 There are currently thirteen books in the series along with a companion title, Through Blood and Sweat: A Remembrance Trek Across Sicily’s World War II Battlegrounds, which combines history and memoir to relate the poignant and grueling story of a group of Canadians - including Mark - who walked in the footsteps of 1st Canadian Infantry Division in commemoration of the 70th Anniversary of Operation Husky, the Allied invasion of Sicily.
 The thirteenth title in the series is The River Battles: Canada’s Final Campaign in World War II Italy: a detailed account of the last five brutal months of fighting in the Emilia-Romagna region that concluded our army’s operations in Italy.
 He is currently at work on a new Canadian Battle Series title focused on Canada’s role in the war with Japan entitled The Maple Leaf Versus the Sun.
 The Canadian Battle Series is recognized as the most extensive account of any national army’s involvement in World War II written by a single author.
 In 2006, Holding Juno: Canada’s Heroic Defence of the D–Day Beaches won the City of Victoria Butler Book Prize.
-Mark is the proud recipient of the 2014 Governor General's History Award for Popular Media, The Pierre Berton Award.
+Mark is a Member of the Order of Canada, and a past recipient of the Governor General's History Award for Popular Media, The Pierre Berton Award.
 He lives in Victoria with partner and fellow writer Frances Backhouse. |

 Mark Proulx brings an extensive background from a historical and current military perspective.
 With more than 12 years experience delivering material related to WW1 and WW2 to a variety of audiences, Mark’s gift lies in his ability to engage the audience and make personal connections.
 As a living historian, Mark spent a significant amount of time researching and experiencing the life and times those who served.
 Participating in a variety of television and motion picture roles allowed Mark to contribute to a more lasting legacy and ensure the stories and history were presented in a factual and respectful manner.
 Mark is formerly a Second Lieutenant with the Queen’s York Rangers of the Canadian Forces Primary Reserve.
 His passion for both historical and current military knowledge allows for an enriching tour experience and maintains connections between those who served and those who are serving.
 The juxtaposition between the equipment, tactics and strategy then and now, serves to show that soldiers are not that dissimilar when fighting for country, friends and loved ones.
 Mark is both a father and husband and with family the priority, rarely has down time.
 Mark works as a project manager with a not-for-profit organization and enjoys playing, watching and coaching hockey. |